hms-dbmi/dseqr.docs/content/docs/single-cell/annotation/index.md

 toc: true
 ---

+{{< alert icon="💡" text="Automated annotation is also a feature of <a href='/docs/single-cell/reference-based/'>reference-based analysis</a>." >}}

 ### Label transfer

-A good starting point for cluster annotation is to transfer labels from an existing dataset or external reference.
+A good starting point for cluster annotation is to transfer labels from an existing dataset.
 To do so, click the label transfer toggle and select a dataset to transfer labels from:

 {{< img-simple src="annotate-transfer.png" alt="Label Transfer" class="border-1" >}}